-It is expected that there will be continuous demand for tunnel construction services in Hong Kong given that the construction works at Central Kowloon Route, Tseung Kwan O-Lam Tin Tunnel and the Three-runway System of Hong Kong International Airport are gearing up.
-As a result, the Group will continue to focus on growing its tunnel construction services business and expects this to be its major growth driver and long term sustainable source of revenue.
-The growth in tunnel construction industry will mainly be supported by several major infrastructure projects including Tseung Kwan O-Lam Tin Tunnel, Central Kowloon Route, Sha Tin Cavern Tunnel, Cha Kwo Ling Tunnel and the Three-runway System of Hong Kong International Airport.
+It is expected that there will be continuous demand for tunnel construction services in Hong Kong given that the construction works at Central Kowloon Route, Tseung Kwan O-Lam Tin Tunnel and the Three-runway System of the Hong Kong International Airport are gearing up.
+As a result, the Group will continue to focus on growing its tunnel construction services business and expects this to be its major growth driver and a long term and sustainable source of revenue.
+The growth in tunnel construction industry will mainly be supported by several major infrastructure projects including Tseung Kwan O-Lam Tin Tunnel, Central Kowloon Route, Sha Tin Cavern Tunnel, Cha Kwo Ling Tunnel and the Three-runway System of the Hong Kong International Airport.

-In respect of the contribution of the Central Kowloon Route, Legco had approved the funding of approximately HK\$42.3 billion on 20 October 2017.
-As at the date of this report, the Highways Department of the Hong Kong Government has awarded seven construction contracts of Central Kowloon Route to the main contractors with a total value of approximately HK\$28.9 billion, which included the construction works of (i) the shaft at Ho Man Tin; (ii) the tunnels at Kai Tak East and West; (iii) the tunnels at Yau Ma Tei East and West; (iv) the Central Tunnel; and (v) buildings, electrical and mechanical works.
+In respect of the contribution of the Central Kowloon Route, the Legislative Council of the Hong Kong Special Administrative Region (the "Legco") had approved the funding of approximately HK\$42.3 billion on 20 October 2017.
+As at the date of this report, the Highways Department of the Hong Kong Government had awarded seven construction contracts of Central Kowloon Route to the main contractors with a total value of approximately HK\$28.9 billion, which included the construction works of (i) the shaft at Ho Man Tin; (ii) the tunnels at Kai Tak East and West; (iii) the tunnels at Yau Ma Tei East and West; (iv) the Central Tunnel; and (v) buildings, electrical and mechanical works.